 Balconies usually aren’t that large; it’s just enough space for a couple of chairs and a small side table.
 Still, they are big enough to get some fresh air and take in the view.
 Sitting out here in the evening as the sun sets is one of our favorite things to do on a cruise.

 Pamper Yourself at the Ship’s Spa

 Rates will vary across lines, but you can expect the cost of an hour-long massage to run about $100.
 Most spas will also give you a free tour so you can get a look before committing.
-We highly recommend you take advantage of the tours are you will be amazed at some of the facilities on a modern ship.
-We’ve even seen one spa with a “snow” room that has literal snow in it to help improve circulation.
+We highly recommend you take advantage of the tours as you will be amazed at some of the facilities on a modern ship.
+We’ve even seen one spa with a “snow” room that has literal snow in it to help improve circulation in the cold air.

 Watch a Movie on the Pool Deck Under the Stars

 In the evening the pool deck crowd thins out considerably.
 To still utilize this space, the cruise lines often show feature films on the big screen that overlooks the deck.
 You can grab a pool chair or hang out in a hot tub and watch a flick.